ty-elastic/intheirownwords/README.md

 # In Their Own Words

-An exemplary project to demonstrate the art-of-the-possible for search of informative video using off-the-shelf ML models, Elasticsearch ELSER semantic search, Elasticsearch non-text-media kNN search, and Elasticsearch Reciprocal Rank Fusion (RRF)!
+An exemplary project to demonstrate the art-of-the-possible for informative video search using off-the-shelf ML models, Elasticsearch ELSER semantic search, Elasticsearch hosted ML models, Elasticsearch non-text-media kNN search, and Elasticsearch Reciprocal Rank Fusion (RRF)!

 ## Background